 Holy shit, look at that!

-He was clean-shaven, he’s got a fuckin’ beard now!
+he’s got a fuckin’ beard now!

 DAVID CHASE AT PLAY

 But Chase’s self-aware games only fully work if we recognize that they are being played.
 The scene at the bakery is the perfect example.
-If Prof. Gilbert didn’t recognize the shooting at the bakery as a reference to the GoodFellas scene (which is itself a reference to countless Westerns including Pale Rider), then she would only see the shooting as an act of infantile violence rather than as any sort of deeper commentary about the gangster-genre.
+If Prof. Gilbert didn’t recognize the shooting at the bakery to be a reference to the GoodFellas scene (which is itself a reference to countless Westerns including Pale Rider), then she would only see the shooting as an act of infantile violence rather than as any sort of deeper commentary about the gangster-genre.
 As Carl Wilson points out in his essay, “Christopher Moltisanti and the Development of the Gangster Genre,” this scene “appears humorously ‘natural’ within the reality of the show, but it is also a replicated and contextually modified product that has additional layers of significance that are contingent upon the viewer’s genre awareness.”

 Many of the early detractors of The Sopranos didn’t recognize the extent to which the series played with—and rebelled against—the clichés, tropes and expectations we have of mob-themed works.
-I quoted two sentences from Glen Creeber’s essay “Television, Tarantino and the Intimate World of The Sopranos” in my write-up for episode 2, and I want to expand that quote here.
+I quoted from Glen Creeber’s essay “Television, Tarantino and the Intimate World of The Sopranos” in my write-up for episode 2, and I want to expand that quote here.
 Mr. Creeber writes of The Sopranos that…

 …its constant self-reflexive referencing to its own generic history reveals a television narrative desperately trying to re-invent and re-examine itself; searching for the means by which it can both deconstruct and reconstruct its own narrative dynamics.
 By critiquing the very medium it both utilizes and exploits, the drama ironically produces a complex and sophisticated narrative structure that simultaneously denigrates and celebrates its own inherent potential and artistic possibilities.
 Above all, then, The Sopranos can be seen as an investigation of genre…